foundryvtt-starfinder/foundryvtt-starfinder/changelist.md

 * Migrated the compendium art mapping feature to V10
 * Show mapped compendium art in the alien browser
 * Add augmentation filtering to the equipment browser
+* Add Skill DC as an action type on items
 * Holding shift while applying damage from chat cards will bring up a window allowing you to modify the applied damage
 * Enable global illumination on scenes by default
 * Updated nomenclature of "race" and "racial" to "species"